 While some calatheas bloom in their natural habitat, they’re not considered flowering plants when kept as houseplants, so don’t expect blossoms.

-For calathea to thrive, it needs to grow in a loamy soil mix that drains well yet remains damp.
-Consider a commercial potting mix containing coconut coir or charcoal; both allow water to run through yet absorb enough to stay moist so calathea roots won’t dry out.
-A suitable mix, such as Miracle-Gro’s Indoor Potting Mix (available on Amazon), will provide a light, well-draining soil.
+Use a commercial potting mix containing coconut coir or charcoal; both allow water to drain yet absorb enough to stay moist so calathea roots won’t dry out.
+Consider Miracle-Gro’s Indoor Potting Mix, which will provide a light, well-draining soil for this plant.

 When potting calathea, consider using a plastic pot or a glazed ceramic pot rather than an unglazed clay or terra-cotta pot.
 The unglazed types can wick moisture out of the soil, leaving it too dry for calathea’s tastes.

 In its natural habitat, calathea grows on the subtropical jungle floor where the sun never shines.
-In the home, calathea will do best when placed in a spot where it receives indirect light, such as near a north-facing window or even across the room from a window—in lower light—just as long as it does not receive direct sunlight at any time.
+In the home, calathea do best with indirect light, such as near a north-facing window or even across the room from a window.

-Direct sun rays will burn calathea leaves, causing them to curl, turn brown, and fall off.
+Calathea plants should never receive direct sunlight since it will burn their leaves, causing them to curl, turn brown, and fall off.
 It can even kill the plant.
-The types of calathea that feature rose or purple coloring will benefit from medium indirect light rather than deep shade to fully develop their bold color.
+Calathea types that feature rose or purple coloring will benefit from medium indirect light rather than deep shade to fully develop their bold color.

+Tap water might contain too many minerals or contaminants that can stunt this plant’s growth, so only use distilled water, if possible.
 Start by watering the plant thoroughly until the water stops draining out the bottom (setting it in a sink for this step is optimal).
-Then, place the calathea in its location and check the soil in two days, then every day after.
-When you poke a finger 2 inches deep in the soil, it should come out wet, but the soil should not feel soggy.
+Then check the soil in two days, then every day after.
+When you poke a finger 2 inches into the soil, it should come out wet, but the soil should not feel soggy.

 A balanced indoor plant fertilizer with a 10-10-10 NPK ratio (nitrogen, phosphorus, potassium) is well-suited for keeping calathea healthy.
 During fall and winter, reduce fertilizing to once every three months.
 To avoid over fertilizing, consider keeping a log of each time you feed the plant.
-A commercial fertilizer, such as Bonide’s Liquid Plant Food (available from Amazon), works well for fertilizing most types of calathea.
+A commercial fertilizer, such as Bonide’s Liquid Plant Food, works well for fertilizing most calathea types.

-Calathea houseplants prefer temps that range from 70 to 85 degrees Fahrenheit and they don’t like chilly temperatures.
-Don’t keep them in rooms where the temperature can drop below 60 degrees Fahrenheit.
-Since most homes are kept warmer than this, the temperature usually isn’t a big concern when growing calathea indoors.
+Calathea houseplants prefer temps between 70 and 85 degrees Fahrenheit.
+Don’t keep them in rooms where the temperature drops below 60 degrees Fahrenheit.
+Since most homes are kept warmer than this, temperature usually isn’t a big concern when growing calathea indoors.

-Humidity is a different story.
-Calathea likes a humid environment, so air that’s too dry is a major factor in calathea failure.
-You can mist the plant with a light spray of water once or twice a day or run a humidifier in the room.
-Alternatively, try growing calathea in a large terrarium, such as the H Potter Glass Terrarium (available from Amazon), which provides uniform high humidity.
-A third humidity option could be to grow your calathea in a fairly humid room, such as a bathroom.
-Steamy showers will add the humidity this plant loves.
+However, calathea plants like a humid environment, so mist the plant with water once or twice a day or run a humidifier in the room.
+Alternatively, try growing calathea in a large terrarium, such as the H Potter Glass Terrarium, which provides uniform high humidity.
+You can also grow it in a fairly humid room, such as a bathroom.
+Steamy showers will provide the humidity this plant loves.